Refract

 • You can mix it with other data sources (props, other external sources)

-We recommend you look at Installation and Observing Redux if you haven't already.
+We recommend you look at and if you haven't already.

 connect takes three arguments (mapStateToProps, mapDispatchToProps, mergeProps) and we are going to go through how to replace each of them.